 What is it?

 The all-new Mazda 2; a bigger, plusher supermini built to fill out its manufacturer’s ambitions towards Volkswagen-style status.
-The previous car, the one you’ll have been mistaking for a Fiesta for the past seven years, was a chip off Ford’s block; small, switch-blade sharp and arguably a little bleak inside.
+The previous car, the one you’ll have been mistaking for a Ford Fiesta for the past seven years, was a chip off Ford’s block; small, switch-blade sharp and arguably a little bleak inside.

 We liked it.
 The fourth generation, though, ditches the elfin attitude for something rather more substantial.
 Now a five-door model only, with a considerably longer wheelbase and bigger boot, the 2 has been transformed into a respectable five-seat hatchback.
 Although not conventional in Mazda’s book; the designers having shifted the A pillars 80mm rearwards for proportions that apparently contradict the class norm.